 The Human Performance Lab is used to test student-athletes in various ways, and thus, can be useful in tracking athletic performance and body composition changes over time (e.g., different training seasons).
 Students in certain undergraduate and graduate Kinesiology courses are able to get “hands on” experiences in their field of study; students are both “subjects” and testers as they learn various testing methods.

 - Body composition testing

 - Blood lactate testing

-Each semester, Dr. Robinson and Ms. Megan Suer have at least two Graduate Assistants assigned to help work in the Human Performance Lab.
-Undergraduate and graduate Kinesiology majors also have the opportunity to help with research and do practicum courses alongside Dr. Robinson and Ms. Suer in the Human Performance Lab.
+Each semester, Dr. Robinson has graduate students assist in the lab.
+Undergraduate and graduate Kinesiology majors also have the opportunity to help with research and do practicum courses alongside Dr. Robinson in the Human Performance Lab.